-The 2023 Series D Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and the Three Hundred Fifty-First Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series D of the Corporation, adopted [\\\\] (the "Supplemental Resolution"; the General Resolution and the Supplemental Resolution being collectively referred to as the "Resolutions").
-The 2023 Series D Bonds are being issued for the purpose of financing the 2023 Series D Mortgage Loan (as defined in the Resolutions).
+The 2023 Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and, with respect to the 2023 Series E-1 and the 2023 Series E-2 Bonds, the Three Hundred Fifty-Second Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series E-1 and 2023 Series E-3 of the Corporation, adopted [], 2023, and with respect to the 2023 Series E-3 Bonds, the Three Hundred Fifty-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series E-3 Bonds, the Three Hundred Fifty-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series E-3 of the Corporation, adopted [], 2023, and with respect to the 2023 Series E-3 Bonds, the Three Hundred Fifty-Third Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2023 Series E-3 of the Corporation, adopted [], 2023 (collectively, the "Supplemental Resolutions"; the General Resolution and the Supplemental Resolutions being collectively referred to as the "Resolutions").
+The 2023 Bonds are being issued for the purpose of financing the 2023 Series E Mortgage Loans and refunding the Prior Obligations (as such terms are defined in the Resolutions).

-The 2023 Series D Bonds are dated, mature, are payable, bear interest and are subject to redemption as provided in the Resolutions.
+The 2023 Bonds are dated, mature, are payable, bear interest and are subject to redemption as provided in the Resolutions.

-We have not examined nor are we passing upon matters relating to the real and personal property referred to in the mortgages which are to secure the 2023 Series D Bonds.
+We have not examined nor are we passing upon matters relating to the real and personal property referred to in the mortgages which are to secure the 2023 Bonds.